-ATR 200 Introduction to Athletic Training.
-(2) 1.
-Prerequisite or Corequisite: BIO 271 with a grade of "C" or higher, and Pre-Athletic Training Majors only.
-For students who are applying for admission to the Athletic Training Education Program.
-Introduction to professional organizations and issues; instruction and assessment of basic clinical skills necessary for advancement in the profession.
-1 Lec/2 Lab.
+ATR 100 Introduction to Athletic Training.

+(2) I. For students who will be applying for admission to the Athletic Training Education Program.
+Students will receive an introduction to professional organizations and issues, in addition to instruction and assessment of clinical skills necessary for progress to the next athletic training course.